 have an understanding of how the team will work together to integrate their expertise;

-identify the most critical or meaningful times for student to receive interventions;
+identify the most critical or meaningful times for a student to receive interventions;

 instruct other team members about specialized expertise so they may have a better understanding of how to intervene and ensure consistency of interventions;

-Common times for planning, providing and evaluating impact of interventions
+Common times for planning, providing and evaluating the impact of interventions

 determine set times during the week for all team members to meet and discuss issues (in-person or virtual meetings);